-Last week we published part one of our High Chargebacks? blog.
-We provided some great strategies to prevent chargebacks from getting your merchant account terminated.
-Well, we have more great tips to help you avoid an online business disaster, so here is part two!
+High chargebacks ruining your business?
+Last week we published part one of blog and provided some great strategies to prevent chargebacks from terminating your merchant account.
+Well, we have more great tips to help you avoid an online business disaster, so here is part two.

 Is your help desk or customer support page helping?